FrancesC0de/AID-Attribute-Inference-for-out-of-set-Detection/README.md

 two approaches can be directly merged into a single one and into a single Deep Neural Network as well.
-We also show that, despite the simplicity and the plug-and-play nature of the method, the performances are satisfactory and the results are credible and reasonable*
+We also show that, despite the simplicity and the plug-and-play nature of the method, the performances are satisfactory and the results are credible and reasonable.*

 ![Results](/results.jpg)